Light Clients for Lazy Blockchains

-\textbf{Network.} Time proceeds in discrete rounds numbered with the natural numbers $\{0, 1, \cdots\}$.
-Our network treatment is in the \emph{synchronous} model, where a message sent by one honest party at the end of round $r$ is received by all honest parties at the beginning of round $r + 1$.
-Our adversary can inject arbitrary messages to the network.
-Communication is over anonymous channels that the adversary can Sybil attack~\cite{sybil} by introducing as many honest-appearing messages as she wishes.
+\textbf{Network.} Time proceeds in discrete rounds.
+The network is \emph{synchronous}, \ie, a message sent by one honest node at the end of round $r$ is received by all honest nodes at the beginning of round $r + 1$.
+The adversary can inject arbitrary, but bounded number of messages to the network.
 She can also reorder the messages sent by honest nodes and deliver them in a different order to different honest nodes.
-However, the adversary cannot censor honest messages -- honestly broadcast messages are guaranteed to be delivered to all honest parties.
+However, she cannot censor honest messages.
+As popular lazy blockchain systems such as Celestia (LazyLedger)~\cite{lazyledger}, Prism~\cite{prism}, and Parallel Chains~\cite{parallel-chains} were proven secure under the synchronous network model, our construction does not impose extra requirements for these systems.